AvolitesLtd/TitanManual/docs/cues/cue-playback.md

 ### Releasing the programmer contents

 You can release the programmer contents by pressing \<Release\>, then set the attributes you want to release in the temporary mask, then press \<Clear\>.
-You can type a release time on the keypad before you press \<Release\>.
+You can type a release time on the keypad before you press \<Release\> to override the global time.

+You can release a single attribute on a wheel from the programmer by pressing \<Release\> then the \<Wheel @\> button.
+This can be useful during programming if you accidentally set a value you didn't want, or when busking a show to gently remove a temporary fixture change you made.

 ### Releasing a master